+Our Occupational Therapist works with you to help you achieve a fulfilled life, through, the use of activity designed to achieve functional outcomes which promote health, prevent injury and improve and restore your level of independence.
+Occupational Therapy is about helping you to do the day-to-day tasks.
 The hand and wrist work together to allow you to perform activities of daily living, as well as participating in athletic and artistic endeavors.
-Working with your hands is not only functionally important but can enhance your life.
+Working with your hands is not only functionally important, but can enhance your life.
 The goal of hand surgery is to treat pathology caused by overuse trauma, inflammatory or degenerative processes.
 Restoration of function and resolution of symptoms, such as pain, are critical goals of our discipline.
 Most conditions are amenable to initial non-operative management.
-Below is a list of select hand pathologies and treatments including basic information regarding each condition.
+Below is a list of a select hand pathologies and treatments including basic information regarding each condition.

 Normal Hand Anatomy - The hand is an intricate instrument that is both tough and delicate.
 Its functions of sensations and motion allow us to experience and control the world around us.

 Trigger Finger - The tendons of the thumb and each of the fingers pass through a sheath on the palm side of the hand.
 Certain diseases and overuse activities can cause a thickening of this sheath.
 As the tendon passes through a thickened sheath, the tendon eventually becomes irritated and swells.
 Pain, catching and eventually locking of the finger will occur.
-Symptoms usually start with mild discomfort and tenderness at the base of the fingers and thumb.
+Symptoms usually starts with mild discomfort and tenderness at the base of the fingers and thumb.
 The affected digit will be painful to bend or straighten and will often pop when flexing.
 Causes are not always clear and can be caused by repetitive use.
-Some cases can be caused by rheumatoid arthritis, gout, and diabetes.
+Some cases can be caused by rheumatoid arthritis, gout and diabetes.
 Early treatment can be as simple as warm or cold packs, anti-inflammatory meds, and splinting to reduce the repetitive motion of the affected finger.
 Resting the tendon is the important thing and then strengthening it.

 DeQuervains Tenosynovitis - Tendonitis on the thumb side of the wrist can be a very painful and disabling condition.
 Simple pinching and twisting activities can be almost impossible.
 The tendons to the thumb become inflamed as they pass under a ligament and the slightest motion of the wrist can cause pain.
 Symptoms localized pain, swelling, and tenderness on the thumb side of the wrist.
-Gripping and pinching become painful.
-It causes excessive repetitive use, stress and pressure on the affected area.
+Gripping and pinching becomes painful.
+Causes excessive repetitive use, stress and pressure on the affected area.
 Repeated gripping and pinching which results in inflammation and pain.
 Previous wrist injuries including fractures and rheumatoid arthritis can also be associated.
 Treatment Options reducing repetitive motions with your thumb.
 Elizabeth may design a splint for you to wear at night and help you with self-care exercises.

 Carpal Tunnel Syndrome - is a common hand problem resulting from pressure on the median nerve at the wrist.
 Symptoms, which are often worse at night, consist of numbness and pain in the wrist and fingers.
-Eventually, there is loss of strength, fine motor control and sensation.
+Eventually there is loss of strength, fine motor control and sensation.
 Early treatment consists of splinting.
-Symptoms Pain, numbness and tingling in the fingers, hand, and arms and are felt during the night and daily activities like driving or anything that causes a weakened grip or a tendency to drop things.
-Causespressure on the nerve in the wrist, swelling, dislocations, fractures, arthritis, and keeping your elbow bent for long periods of time causing the nerve to be pinched.
+Symptoms pain, numbness and tingling in the fingers, hand and arms and are felt during the night and daily activities like driving or anything that causes a weakened grip or a tendency to drop things.
+Causes pressure on the nerve in the wrist, swelling, dislocations, fractures, arthritis, and keeping your elbow bent for long periods of time causing the nerve to be pinched.
 Treatment Options changing the hand use patterns that cause inflammation and wearing wrist splints.

-Myofascial Release - is a form of soft tissue therapy.
+Myofascial Release - is a form of soft tissue Therapy.
 Fascia is a structure of connective tissue that surrounds groups of muscles, blood vessels, and nerves.
-It binds some structures together while permitting others to slide smoothly over each other.
+It binds some structures together, while permitting others to slide smoothly over each other.
 Fascia can become tight or restricted which can cause your pain and limit your motion.
 Once these limitations are released, you can experience ease and freedom of motion, comfort at rest, and relaxation.